-The only country in the Western Hemisphere without a national army, Costa Rica is a relatively peaceful and prosperous nation that boasts tourism as its No. 1 industry.
+As the only country in the Western Hemisphere without a national army, Costa Rica is a relatively peaceful and prosperous nation that boasts tourism as its most profitable industry.

 Costa Rica spans the isthmus of Central America.
-It has tropical coastal plains, mountainous areas and a temperate central plateau where the majority of the population is located.
+It has tropical coastal plains, mountainous areas, and a temperate central plateau where the majority of the population is located.
 Costa Ricans have enjoyed a contiguous democratic government for more than 100 years.
-This stability combined with relative affluence distinguishes Costa Rica from its Central American neighbors.
+This stability of this nation, combined with its relative affluence, distinguishes Costa Rica from its Central American neighbors.

-Traditionally, the Costa Rican economy has been based on tropical agricultural products, such as coffee, bananas and sugar.
-However, the tourism industry has been growing rapidly in recent years, particularly the niche of ecotourism.
-The country has also been developing robust medical device and microprocessor industries.
+Traditionally, the Costa Rican economy has been primarily supported by exporting tropical agricultural products such as coffee, bananas, and sugar.
+More recently, the Costa Rican tourism industry has been growing rapidly, particularly the niche of ecotourism.
+The country has also been developing a robust medical device and microprocessor industries.
 As of December 2018, Costa Rica’s gross domestic product (GDP) rose by 3.3% the previous year to a total worth of $58 billion USD.

-Costa Rica and its more volatile neighbor to the north of Nicaragua are inextricably linked, with Nicaraguans making up around 75 percent of immigrants to Costa Rica.
+Unfortunately, Costa Rica is inextricably linked to its more volatile neighbor of Nicaragua, as Nicaraguans making up around 75% of immigrants that migrate to Costa Rica.
 As the violent crisis in Nicaragua continues to push thousands of migrants out of this country, Costa Rica has become increasingly overwhelmed by asylum applicants at their border.
-Furthermore, Costa Rica and Nicaragua have a history of political disputes that often center on territory, particularly the San Juan River and the northern tip of Calero Island, which is located in the river.
+Furthermore, Costa Rica and Nicaragua have a history of political disputes that often center on certain Costa Rican territories, such as the San Juan River and the northern tip of Calero Island, which is located in the river.

 Environmental Issues of Costa Rica

-The legacy of decades of deforestation is often cited as one of the main environmental issues facing Costa Rica.
-Agriculture, settlements and infrastructure projects all demands vast tracts of forest be cleared and in 1996, Costa Rica passed a ban on the razing of mature forests.
+The legacy of decades of deforestation in Costa Rica is often cited as one of the main environmental issues facing this nation.
+Although many agriculture, settlement, and infrastructure projects demand vast tracts of forest be cleared, Costa Rica passed a ban in 1996 on the razing of mature forests.

 Costa Rica's lush rainforests were under threat from deforestation during the 1990s.
 Image Credit: hagit berkovich/Shutterstock.com

 As is often the case with other nations, Costa Rica’s political disputes have had ecological impacts.
-The country’s ongoing quarrel with Nicaragua over Calero Island reached a boiling point in 2010 as the Nicaraguans dredged the San Juan River near the island – dumping massive amounts of sediment into the island’s wetlands.
+The country’s ongoing quarrel with Nicaragua over Calero Island reached a boiling point in 2010 as the Nicaraguans dredged the San Juan River near the island and dumped massive amounts of sediment into the island’s wetlands.
 A 2014 assessment indicated that some of the damage caused is irreversible.

 Environmental Policies of Costa Rica

-Being stable and prosperous, Costa Rica is often praised and ranked among the world leaders when it comes to tackling environmental issues.
+As a stable and prosperous nation, Costa Rica is often praised and ranked among the world leaders when it comes to tackling environmental issues.